The Burke Museum is temporarily closed.

 I miss the Burke!
 What activities and resources do you have available online while you're closed to the public?

 We miss you, too!
 We launched Burke from Home so you can visit the museum virtually through resources and activities for all ages.
+For young learners, we also have Burke Boxes and Virtual Field Trips available to book on our Education page.
 Check back often—we'll be updating frequently.
 We can't wait to see you again!

 What can I do to help the Burke since I can’t buy a ticket and come visit?